eclipse-archived/ceylon-sdk/README.md

 ### Build the SDK

+First make sure that your Ceylon environment is set up properly by either typing `ceylon --version` and making sure it returns the version of the Ceylon compiler you want to use or by setting the `CEYLON_HOME` environment variable to point to the directory where Ceylon is installed.

-In the root of this project run
+Then in the root of this project run

     ant clean publish